jundalisay/spblist/content/en/research/socrates/meno/chapter-04.md

 He did not know at first, and he does not know now, what is the side of a shape of 8 feet.

 But then he thought that he knew, and answered confidently as if he knew, and had no difficulty.
 Now he has a difficulty, and neither knows nor fancies that he knows.

+He is better off in knowing his ignorance.
 {{< /l >}}

-MENO: True.

-SOCRATES: Is he not better off in knowing his ignorance?

-MENO: I think that he is.

 SOCRATES: If we have made him doubt, and given him the 'torpedo's shock,' have we done him any harm?